 The job placements must be:

-- A minimum of 25 hours per week, for 6 months
+- A minimum of 25 hours per week, for six months.

-£1500 paid per placement within 7 days of start date, if using St Helens Council as intermediatory. £1000 will be issued to the employer and £500 retained by St Helens Council.
-The £500 that comes to St Helens Council is to cover;
+£1500 paid per placement within seven days of start date, if using St Helens Borough Council as intermediatory. £1000 will be issued to the employer and £500 retained by St Helens Borough Council.
+The £500 that comes to St Helens Borough Council is to cover:

 - We agree to keep you updated throughout the recruitment process.

-- We will share your details with Adult Community Learning Service who may be able to offer additional training services to the Kickstart employee, or your existing workforce.
+- We will share your details with our Adult Community Learning service, who may be able to offer additional training services to the Kickstart employee, or your existing workforce.

-If you would like more information about the support St Helens Council can offer, contact us on 07872113654, firstname.lastname@example.org or visit sthelens.gov.uk/waystowork
+If you would like more information about the support St Helens Borough Council can offer, contact us on 07872113654, email email@example.com or visit sthelens.gov.uk/waystowork